 How many hours per week will a staff member be away from the job during regular work hours and what will it cost the department?

 During the 44-week program, which begins in May 2017, participants will need to be released from their regular work schedule to cover some of the training time.
 Classroom time during the first 5 months of the program will be structured from 5 pm to 8 pm (Tuesday, Wednesday and Thursday) plus one monthly session from 8:30 to 4:30 (2nd Monday).
 During the second 6 months, the evening class will meet one night per week, plus one monthly session from 8:30 to 4:30 (2nd Monday) and an additional 5 hours will be spent at an internship site.
 The remaining training may be outside a participant's normal work schedule.

 The payroll for the participant is reported on their primary time card with their department.
-PDI will reimburse the department for 50% of the hours in the program each week at the participant's normal hourly wage rate.
+The Professional Development Academy will reimburse the department for 50% of the hours in the program each week at the participant's normal hourly wage rate.

 Will the manager be informed of a staff's progress in the program?

-What will happen if involvement in the Institute's program begins to interfere with a staff member's work performance?
+What will happen if involvement in the Academy's program begins to interfere with a staff member's work performance?